charlierobson/zedragon/README.md

 ### IN PROGRESS
 * tackle slowdown
-  * stop enemies after ship has passed
+  * ~~stop enemies after ship has passed~~
+  * cap number of enemies by disallowing mines when more than X objects active

 ### ONGOING
 * map cleanup